The Controversy of IVF

 - May 30

-On the other side of the coin from abortion is In Vitro Fertilization (IVF).
+On the other side of the same coin from abortion is In Vitro Fertilization (IVF).
 Abortion doesn't trust in the goodness of God in creating a child, and IVF doesn't trust in the goodness of God in withholding a child.
 One doesn't want a child they have, while the other wants a child that they don't have.
+Both processes kill innocent human beings.

 With the increase in abortions is the increase in infertility, as one of the consequences of abortion for many women is permanent infertility.
 Doctors may engage in both aborting and creating children in a kind of on-going cycle.

-With the increase in abortions, there is also a shortage of babies to adopt.
+With the increase in abortions, there is a shortage of babies to adopt.
 Currently, there are 36 couples wanting to adopt a baby for every one baby available.
-There are approximately the same number of couples waiting to adopt as there are abortions every year.
-And this doesn't account for a couple wanting more than one child.
+More than 2 million couples in the United States are waiting to adopt a baby, and they may want to adopt more than one baby, if they could.
+There are approximately twice as many couples waiting to adopt a baby as there are abortions every year.

 Like most temptations, IVF promises a shortcut to trusting and waiting on God for His answer and whatever God thinks is best for our life.
 IVF perpetrates power and control over the creation of a child, one's circumstance, natural ability, and attempts to circumvent dependence on God to produce children.